Applicable Interbank Market definition

 • USD-LIBOR-BBA As defined in the Swap Agreement in the Annex to the 2000 ISDA Definitions.

-• Designated LIBOR Currency means the currency or composite currency specified on the face hereof as to which LIBOR shall be calculated.
-If no such currency or composite currency is specified on the face hereof, the Designated LIBOR Currency shall be United States dollars.
+• Designated LIBOR Currency means the currency specified on the face hereof as to which LIBOR shall be calculated or, if no such currency is specified on the face hereof, United States dollars.

 • USD LIBOR means the London interbank offered rate for U.S. dollars.